 Again, by default you’ll be connected to a US server and can change the server location using the country dropdown.
 Click on the menu icon to access account details, privacy policies, and the help center.

 Servers and performance

-Hotspot Shield maintains a relatively small network of servers operating in just 20 countries.
-The setup of the app means that you can only choose which country you want to connect to, but not a specific city.
+Hotspot Shield maintains a relatively large network of 2,500 servers, although these only cover 25 countries.
+The setup of the app means that you can only choose which country you want to connect to, not a specific city.
 With other providers offering multiple choices for some countries, particularly the US, some users may miss the more extensive location options.

 In spite of the network of servers being relatively small, the overall performance was solid.
 Switching between servers is quick and simple and you don’t have to manually disconnect to make a change.
 Additionally, connecting to most servers didn’t have any noticeable effect on the overall speed.
 However, we did experience a sometimes slow connection while connected to one of the test servers in Canada (more on that below).